n3ssuno/iris-scraper/README.md

 If you work in a GNU/Linux environment, you can have some basic statistics about the ongoing scraping process by running ``./stats.sh website`` (or ``vpm`` according to the step you are actually running)

 [3] For now, this script is in Python.
 I advice you to execute it within a Conda environment.
 The ``json`` and ``datetime`` Python packages must be installed.
-Moreover, you must install the ``iris-utils`` package from the [iris-utils](https://gitlab.tue.nl/iris/iris-utils) repository.
 The advice is to re-use the environment of the [iris-database](https://gitlab.tue.nl/iris/iris-database) repository.

 ## Working of the Systemd daemons
 When you start one of the daemons, the script will start (provided that you have a working Internet connection) and will restart every time you switch on your RPi and get connected to the Internet.<br>